Writing · MCP infrastructure

 1. Install Cordon

-npm install -g @getcordon/cli2.
-Write a config
+npm install -g @getcordon/cli

 Cordon reads a cordon.config.ts in the directory you run it from.
 Point it at whatever MCP server your n8n workflow currently uses.